Vladimir Lenin: Early activism and imprisonment: 1893–1900

 In late 1893, Lenin moved to Saint Petersburg.
 There, he worked as a barrister's assistant and rose to a senior position in a Marxist revolutionary cell that called itself the Social-Democrats after the Marxist Social Democratic Party of Germany.
-Publicly championing Marxism within the socialist movement, he encouraged the founding of revolutionary cells in Russia's industrial centres.
-By late 1894, he was leading a Marxist workers' circle, and meticulously covered his tracks, knowing that police spies tried to infiltrate the movement.
-He began a romantic relationship with Nadezhda "Nadya" Krupskaya, a Marxist schoolteacher.
-He also authored the political tract What the "Friends of the People" Are and How They Fight the Social-Democrats criticising the Narodnik agrarian-socialists, based largely on his experiences in Samara; around 200 copies were illegally printed in 1894.
+Championing Marxism within the socialist movement, he encouraged the founding of revolutionary cells in Russia's industrial centres.
+By late 1894, he was leading a Marxist workers' circle, and meticulously covered his tracks to evade police spies.
+He began a romantic relationship with Nadezhda "Nadya" Krupskaya, a Marxist school teacher.
+He also authored a political tract criticising the Narodnik agrarian-socialists, What the "Friends of the People" Are and How They Fight the Social-Democrats; around 200 copies were illegally printed in 1894.

-Lenin hoped to cement connections between his Social-Democrats and Emancipation of Labour, a group of Russian Marxist émigrés based in Switzerland; he visited the country to meet group members Plekhanov and Pavel Axelrod.
+Hoping to cement connections between his Social-Democrats and Emancipation of Labour, a group of Russian Marxists based in Switzerland, Lenin visited the country to meet group members Plekhanov and Pavel Axelrod.
 He proceeded to Paris to meet Marx's son-in-law Paul Lafargue and to research the Paris Commune of 1871, which he considered an early prototype for a proletarian government.
-Financed by his mother, he stayed in a Swiss health spa before travelling to Berlin, where he studied for six weeks at the Staatsbibliothek and met the Marxist activist Wilhelm Liebknecht.
-Returning to Russia with a stash of illegal revolutionary publications, he travelled to various cities distributing literature to striking workers.
+Financed by his mother, he stayed in a Swiss health spa before travelling to Berlin, where he studied for six weeks at the Staatsbibliothek and met the Marxist Wilhelm Liebknecht.
+Returning to Russia with illegal revolutionary publications, he travelled to various cities distributing literature to striking workers.
 While involved in producing a news sheet, Rabochee delo (Workers' Cause), he was among 40 activists arrested in St. Petersburg and charged with sedition.

-Refused legal representation or bail, Lenin denied all charges against him but remained imprisoned for a year before sentencing.
+Refused legal representation or bail, Lenin denied all charges but remained imprisoned for a year before sentencing.
 He spent this time theorising and writing.
 In this work he noted that the rise of industrial capitalism in Russia had caused large numbers of peasants to move to the cities, where they formed a proletariat.
-From his Marxist perspective, Lenin argued that this Russian proletariat would develop class consciousness, which would in turn lead them to violently overthrow tsarism, the aristocracy, and the bourgeoisie and to establish a proletariat state that would move toward socialism.
+Lenin argued that this Russian proletariat would develop class consciousness, which would lead them to violently overthrow Tsarism, the aristocracy, and the bourgeoisie and to establish a dictatorship of the proletariat that would move toward socialism.